stoplightio/spectral/CONTRIBUTING.md

 First of all, thanks for considering contributing to Spectral! ✨ It's people like you that make tools like Spectral awesome. 💖

-At Stoplight, we want contributing to Spectral to be an enjoyable and educational project for anyone to contribute to.
+At Stoplight, we want contributing to Spectral to be an enjoyable and educational project for everyone.
 Contributions go beyond commits in pull requests.
 We are excited to receive contributions in the form of:

 - feature ideas
 - pull requests